 Discover the 5 lab tests every person over 35 should ask their doctor about — explained in plain English by a board-certified physician.

 Complex foot deformity from muscle imbalance or nerve injury may benefit from tendon transfer.
-Contact Balance Foot & Ankle in Southeast Michigan for comprehensive evaluation with Dr. Biernacki.
+Contact Balance Foot & Ankle in Southeast Michigan for hands-on exam plus imaging when needed with Dr. Biernacki.

 Join 950,000+ Learning About Foot Health